Exact solution for wave scattering from black holes: Formulation: Conclusion

-HM was supported by Japan Society for the Promotion of Science (JSPS) Grants-in-Aid for Scientific Research (KAKENHI) No.\ JP18K13565.
-SN gratefully acknowledges the hospitality of Kogakuin University, where this work was partially done and thank Yasusada Nambu of Nagoya University for fruitful discussions.
+H.M.\ was supported by Japan Society for the Promotion of Science (JSPS) Grant-in-Aid for Scientific Research (KAKENHI) No.\ JP18K13565.
+S.N.\ gratefully acknowledges the hospitality of Kogakuin University, where part of this work was done, and thanks Yasusada Nambu of Nagoya University for fruitful discussions.